 The Original 7 Signs You're an Empath

-Example.
-You drop by the mall one Saturday morning.
+Example: It's Saturday morning.
 You feel great.
-You get into the mall, walk past a crowd of people—and start feeling a bit strangely.
-It can be anything; you can feel very down, very angry, very sad, very excitable.
-(The key word here is very.)
-And you won’t have any explanation for it, you'll just feel it.
-In other words, you’ve suddenly gone Bi-Polar without actually having the biological deficiency that causes it.
-And what’s worse, you can’t turn it off.
-You can carry on, trying to ignore it, but eventually it will be so overwhelming to the point you just want to go home and be alone.
+You drop by the mall, walk past a crowd of people, and start feeling strange—very down, very angry, very sad, or very excitable.
+The key word here is very, and you won’t have any explanation for it, you'll just feel it.
+In other words, you’ve had a mood swing so drastic that you feel bipolar.
+And what’s worse, you can’t stop it.
+You can carry on, trying to ignore it, but eventually it will be so overwhelming you'll have to go home and be alone.

 2. Do you experience other people's physical ailments?

 This experience occurs mostly when you're with those you have an emotional connection with, but it can occur with anyone.
 After being around people who are not well, many empaths report feeling lethargic and fatigued and have to go to bed for a day or two.
 You’re not sick—not really.
 You’re not ill, yet you feel that you are.
 Profoundly.
 Symptoms can also manifest in the form of chest pains, cramps, migraines, etc. You basically experience it all, without contracting the actual illness.